albancardon/albancardon/README.md

 Here, we have my different projects.

-You can contact me atalban.cardon@gmail.com
+You can contact me at alban.cardon@gmail.com